lhohan/anki/README.md

 Anki
 ====

-A tool to create Anki flash card from plain text files.
+A cmd line tool to create Anki flash card from plain text files.

 For those who prefer plain text over Excel or the other Anki supported formats.